Warwick29/vacc/README.md

 ### How do I use this thing? ###

-* space to shoot, up key to move forward, left and right keys to change direction
+* space to shoot, s to speed up, left and right keys to change direction